usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Store the expected authenticator output in hashed form.
 This method can be used with some look-up secret authenticators (described in [Section 5.1.2](#lookupsecrets)), for example.

-In order to be considered verifier-compromise-resistant, public keys stored by the verifier SHALL be associated with the use of approved cryptographic algorithms and SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
+In order to be considered verifier compromise resistant, public keys stored by the verifier SHALL be associated with the use of approved cryptographic algorithms and SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).

 Other verifier-compromise-resistant secrets SHALL use approved hash algorithms and the underlying secrets SHALL have at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
 Secrets (e.g., memorized secrets) having lower complexity SHALL NOT be considered verifier-compromise-resistant when hashed because of the potential to defeat the hashing process through dictionary lookup or exhaustive search.

 #### <a name="replay"></a>5.2.8 Replay Resistance

 An authentication process resists replay attacks if it is impractical to achieve a successful authentication by recording and replaying a previous authentication message.
 Replay resistance is in addition to the replay-resistant nature of authenticated protected channel protocols, since the output could be stolen prior to entry into the protected channel.
 Protocols that use nonces or challenges to prove the "freshness" of the transaction are resistant to replay attacks since the verifier will easily detect when old protocol messages are replayed since they will not contain the appropriate nonces or timeliness data.

 Examples of replay-resistant authenticators are OTP devices, cryptographic authenticators, and look-up secrets.

-In contrast, memorized secrets are not considered replay-resistant because the authenticator output - the secret itself - is provided for each authentication.
+In contrast, memorized secrets are not considered replay-resistant because the authenticator output — the secret itself — is provided for each authentication.

 #### <a name="intent"></a>5.2.9 Authentication Intent